You are here

 “EU” means the European Union and Iceland, Liechtenstein and Norway.

-“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Verisk 3E in the U.S. from the EU or Switzerland, and (iii) recorded in any form.
+“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Verisk 3E in the U.S. from the EU, United Kingdom or Switzerland, and (iii) recorded in any form.

 “Privacy Shield Principles” means the Principles and Supplemental Principles of the Privacy Shield.